Beans (Looney Tunes): History

 By 1934, Schlesinger had assigned directorial duties on the Merrie Melodies series to former Harman-Ising animator Friz Freleng, and the Looney Tunes series to Jack King.
-Schlesinger tasked the two with creating new characters to replace the sterile Buddy, and the two created a group of anthropomorphic animals to show to Schlesinger, which included Beans, a mischievous cat, Little Kitty, a female cat and Beans' love interest, twin puppies named Ham and Ex, Oliver Owl, a stubborn, spectacled owl, and Porky, a stuttering pig.
-Beans and his friends made their first appearances on I Haven't Got a Hat, a Merrie Melodies animated short directed by Freleng.
-The Merrie Melodies series lacked continuing characters by this point.
-But the film served as a showcase for the new characters, that were being groomed to replace Buddy as the stars of the Looney Tunes series.
-Schlesinger hoped that some of them would catch on with audiences and become bankable stars, and when the characters became popular with audiences, Buddy was discontinued and Beans became the star of Looney Tunes.
+Schlesinger tasked the two with creating new characters to replace the sterile Buddy, and the two created a group of anthropomorphic animals to show to Schlesinger, which included Beans, a mischievous cat, Little Kitty, a female cat and Beans' love interest, twin puppies named Ham and Ex, Oliver Owl, a stubborn, spectacled owl, and Porky Pig, a stuttering pig.
+Beans and his friends made their first appearances in I Haven't Got a Hat, a Merrie Melodies animated short directed by Freleng.
+They were popular enough to be introduced in the Looney Tunes series through Hollywood Capers, after which Oliver Owl was retired out of unpopularity.
+Beans received solo credit for the first time in A Cartoonist's Nightmare.
+The fourth cartoon starring Beans, Gold Diggers of '49 (1935), helped launch Tex Avery's career after he left Universal Pictures.
+Avery preferred Porky as a character and refined him in future films, while Beans remained a staple of Jack King's cartoons; he never caught on due to his personality being near-verbatim to Buddy's.
+He last appeared in Westward Whoa (1936) and was retired after King left for Disney.

-Beans' first "crack at stardom" was his first solo Looney Tunes film, A Cartoonist's Nightmare.
-The film was directed by Jack King, who would go on to direct a total of eight animated shorts featuring Beans before returning to Disney in 1936.
-Michael Barrier describes Beans under King's direction as resembling the Mickey Mouse version of the early 1930s.
-Their designs were certainly similar, with both characters having a white face and black body.
-But in characterization Beans was a pint-sized hero, resembling the plucky, boyish, and heroic Mickey featured in The Klondike Kid (1932) and The Mail Pilot (1933).
-Beans was voiced by Billy Bletcher and Tommy Bond.